kdraganov/iBusNetDisruptionMonitor/README.md

-iBusNet Disruption Monitor
+iBus Disruption Monitor Engine
 ===========

 Author: Konstantin Draganov
 ===========

+### About
-Prototypical Tool for Real-time visualisation of bus delays in London
+This is a prototypical tool for Real-time visualisation of bus delays in London.

-Installation
+It has been developed as part of my final year MSci Computer Science project supervised by Dr. Steffen Zschaler (http://steffen-zschaler.de/) and it is in collaboration with TFL.

+###Installation

 The disruption engine installation consists of the following steps:

-* Obtain the jar package of the tool.
+1. Obtain the jar package of the tool.
+Alternatively download source and compile JDK 8 would be required in that case.
-* Obtain and have all of the above dependencies in the CLASSPATH of the system.
+2. Obtain and have all of the above dependencies in the CLASSPATH of the system.
-* Set up a database using the provided database script or dump.
+3. Set up a database using the provided database script or dump.
+Need to also configure the Engine inside the EngineConfiguration table.
-* Create XML file which to contain the connection settings to the respective database.
+4. Create XML file which to contain the connection settings to the respective database.

+###Dependencies
 Below is the list of the required libraries and dependencies:

 * JRE 8 - the library and documentation can be found on http://www.